Update 2019: I've added more information on a new direct bus that runs from Kars to Tbilisi without having to change

 The problem was that I recently came from Trabzon and I did not want to make my way back there.
 It did not make sense to go even further up away from Tbilisi and increased the traverse time from 4 to 8 hours instead of going through Kars which would take 4 hours less.
 For the sake of adventure, I decided to go through with my plan and figured my way into Georgia from Kars.
 It was not as hard as what people made it to be and here is how I did it.

 NOTE: I was there in June 2015 during Ramadan.
 Since it was during the summer, most of the transportation ran as usual.
 If you are there during the winter, there would be fewer buses (or even none) going to Tbilisi so keep that in mind.

 0. Asked Celil for more information

 The further east you go, the less the buses stick to their schedule so prior to arriving or while you are in Kars, asked someone who knows how the bus works in Kars.
 This is especially important if you are traveling off-season.
 I would suggest asking Celil Ersoğlu, the only Ani tour guide in Kars, about the best way to go to Georgia (Gurcistan in Turkish).
-Everyone knows this guy so ask your hotel owners and get in contect with him
+Everyone knows this guy so ask your hotel owners and get in connect with him

 1. Get up early and find the bus station

-Ask your hotel for the direction of the bus that goes to the Otogar to Georgia and get on the public bus to the international Otogar.
+Ask your hotel for the direction of the bus that goes to the Otogar to Georgia and gets on the public bus to the international bus station (otogar).
 Right before you seated yourself, asked the bus driver if he/she would drop you off at the international otogar.
 I said "Otogar to Gurcistan", and made a driving hand sign.
 The bus driver got it right away and dropped me off at the right place.

 Keep in mind, the international otogar is NOT the same bus station you arrived in (don't go to Kars Şehir Otogarı).
 From Hotel Tamel, it took only 5 minutes with the public bus to go to the international bus station.